rwcitek/docker/_slides/DockerGentleIntro.md

 - A container system

 ---
+## Use cases

+- "Appliance" that generates QR codes
+- Genomics pipeline
+- Conver 10,000 images to TIFF w/metadata

+---

 ## What can you do with Docker?

-Top three uses for Docker containers
+Top three "modes" for Docker containers
 1. Run individual commands
 1. Create a learning, development, troubleshooting virtual machine-like environment
 1. Run services, e.g. a web server